Geo-y20/Coursera-Managment-System/README.md

-Here's a README file based on the details provided for your Coursera Course Dataset project:

----

 # Coursera Course Dataset

 This repository contains the Coursera Course Dataset and the accompanying analysis and recommendation system developed as part of a Data Science project.